ivan1993spb/snake-server/README.md

 * *notice* - payload contains **string**: a notification
 * *error* - payload contains **string**: error description
 * *countdown* - payload contains **int**: number of seconds for countdown
-* *objects* - payload contains list of all objects on playground
+* *objects* - payload contains list of all objects on playground.
+The message contained objects is needed to initialize the map on client side

 Examples: